News

 Researcher talks nonsense to ChatGPT to understand how it processes language

-A PLOS One study from a psycholinguist at the University of Kansas explores how ChatGPT responded to nonwords
+A new study appearing in the peer-reviewed journal PLOS One from a psycholinguist at the University of Kansas explores how ChatGPT, the popular artificial-intelligence chatbot, responded to nonwords.

 Fri, 06/13/2025